-The Company has accumulated loss of Rs.
-90,239.18 lakhs resulting in erosion of net worth.
+The Company has accumulated loss of Rs.1,15,578,17 resulting in erosion of net worth.
 The Management is confident that the Company will be able to generate profits in future years to meet its financial obligation as may arise.
 The Company's financial statements have been prepared on a going concern basis based on cumulative impact of the following mitigating factors:-

-- Company has not defaulted in payment of any statutory dues including interest on bank borrowings. - Market for company's products are expanding with addition of new geographies. - .
-The Company has expanded its product range to serve to specific requirements of institutional customers. - The Company's competitiveness has improved by sourcing raws from Indian sugar mills. - .
-The Company has been locking its refining margins through trades in sugar future contracts. - The Company has been continuously improving its efficiencies and thereby its refining costs
+- The Company has undrawn facilities as at the period end to the extent of Rs.118,522,46 - The Company has not defaulted in payment of principal and interest on borrowings.
+Further the borrowings are backed by a letter of comfort/awareness from the Holding Company, E.L.D.
+Parry (India) Limited - The market for the Company's products are expanding with addition of new geographies - The Company has expanded its product range to serve specific requirements of institutional customers - The Company's competitiveness has improved by sourcing raw sugar from Indian sugar mills - The Company has been locking its refining margins through hedging in sugar future contracts - The Company has been continuously improving its efficiencies and thereby its refining costs - · Business plan approved by the Board of Directors

-Besides the above, the Company has also taken several Strategic initiatives, cost reduction and efficiency improving measures to improve profitability.
+Besides the above, the Company has also taken several strategic initiatives, cost reduction and efficiency improving measures to improve profitability.